jhund/rails-recipes/pages/ruby_coding_style_guide.md

     should be written with the assumption that the input data to the function in question is correct.
 Only check data when it "enters" the system for the first time.
   </blockquote>
-* Keep the code simple.
-* Don't generalize prematurely.
-Build 2 specific solutions before you build a general solution.
-* Design breadth first.
-Don't jump on the first implementation idea that pops up in your mind.
-  Make an effort to come up with 2 alternative approaches.
-This doesn't have to take long.
-* Don't optimize prematurely.
-Optimize when you have no other choice.
-* Be consistent.

 Ruby idiosyncrasies
 --------